How DMSO Treats "Incurable" Autoimmune and Contractile Disorders

 While many others (e.g., this author) have shared anecdotal reports of DMSO helping asthma, I only know of one study (which was summarized in this book) that directly evaluated this.
 It gave 153 adults (84 men and 69 women) DMSO mixed with a bronchodilator, a steroid, and an antihistamine all administered by intramuscular injections of whom 43 of whom had frequent asthmatic crises (with asymptomatic periods) and 110 with more intense and frequent crises (despite receiving the standard therapies for asthma).
 The evaluations included all the standard pulmonary assessments, and it was found that the DMSO solution gave 37 (24.5%) an excellent result, 92 (60%) a good response, while 24 (15.5% had no change).

 Note: many have observed DMSO increases the potency of cortisol (thereby allowing many patients who require cortisone for an autoimmune disorder to drop to a lower and less toxic dosage).
 Similarly, a variety of effective potent topical products that combine DMSO with cortisol have been created.
 Two studies have also corroborated this effect in cells.
 One found that mixing DMSO with a steroid made the steroid between 10 to 1000 times more potent in stabilizing lysozymes (assessed by how many enzymes the lysozymes leaked), while the other found DMSO greatly increased steroids ability to reduce the proliferation of fibroblasts.
+Additionally, another study found that in adrenal cells from newborn pigs, 3-5% DMSO stimulated their secretion of cortisol while 10% DMSO inhibited it.

 Multiple Sclerosis